lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[May 2020\] One paper was accepted by IEEE Transactions on Mobile Computing.

 \[Apr.
 2020\] One paper was accepted by ACM IMWUT, which will be presented in ACM UbiComp 2020.

 \[Apr.
 2020\] I was nominated as the candidate of Outstanding Graduate of Shanghai in 2020.
 [Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/16548.htm)